jlivingood/IETF-L4S-Deployment/Week3.md

 Our trials continue this week, with our focus shifting to specific applications and how they are affected by low latency networking.

+*This week’s testing only applies if you have a Mac, iPhone, or iPad.
+If you use Windows and Android, you can skip this week’s formal tests.*

 ## Action Requested

 Our focus is on Apple’s **FaceTime** application, for both iOS and Mac OS.
 We will need you to enable this in your device's operating